-Metallurgical and Materials Engineering (ISSN 2217-8961) is a peer-reviewed open access journal of related scientific research and technology development in the area of metallurgy and materials.
+Metallurgical and Materials Engineering (print ISSN 2217-8961, online ISSN 2812-9105) is a peer-reviewed open-access journal of related scientific research and technology development in the area of metallurgy and materials.
 Our aim is to publish original experimental and theoretical scientific and/or engineering results that can be reproduced based on the presented data.

-Metallurgical and Materials Engineering covers wide range of topics in the area of metallurgy and materials science, such as: structure and behavior of materials, extractive metallurgy, corrosion of materials, biomaterials, mechanical properties of materials, catalysts, processing of metals and other materials, including studies of electro- and physical chemistry, modeling, and related computer applications.
+Metallurgical and Materials Engineering covers a wide range of topics in the area of metallurgy and materials science, such as structure and behavior of materials, extractive metallurgy, corrosion of materials, biomaterials, composite materials, mechanical properties of materials, catalysts, processing of metals and other materials, including studies of electro- and physical chemistry, modeling, and related computer applications.

-Metallurgical and Materials Engineering publishes full length research papers, preliminary communications, reviews, and technical papers in English language.
+Metallurgical and Materials Engineering publishes full-length research papers, preliminary communications, and reviews papers in the English language.
 The Journal is issued four times a year.
 The publisher of the journal is the Association of Metallurgical Engineers of Serbia.

 Peer Review Process

-The submitted papers are subject to a peer review process.
+The submitted papers are subject to a peer-review process.
 The type of review is single-blind peer review.
-The purpose of peer review is to assists the Editor in making editorial decisions and through the editorial communications with the author it may also assist the author in improving the paper.
+The purpose of peer review is to assist the Editor in making editorial decisions and through the editorial communications with the author may also assist the author in improving the paper.

 The choice of reviewers is at the editors' discretion.
 The reviewers must be knowledgeable about the subject area of the manuscript; they must not be from the authors' own institution and they should not have recent joint publications with any of the authors.

-Reviewers must not have conflict of interest with respect to the research, the authors and/or the funding sources for the research.
+Reviewers must not have a conflict of interest with respect to the research, the authors, and/or the funding sources for the research.
 If such conflicts exist, the reviewers must report them to the Editor without delay.